SRinatR/Askim_candles/memory-bank/deployment_guide.md

 *   `GOOGLE_CLIENT_SECRET`
 *   `NEXTAUTH_SECRET` (a strong, unique secret)
 *   `NEXTAUTH_URL` (your production domain, e.g., `https://askimcandles.com`)
-*   Any other API keys or service credentials (e.g., for email sending, address lookup).
+*   Any other API keys or service credentials (e.g., for email sending, address lookup, image storage).

 ## 6. Building and Deploying to VPS